top of page

 You couldn’t watch the tele

-If the programmes were not there
+If programmes were not there,

 And a life that isn’t purposeful

-Is one full of despair.
+Is a life full of despair.

 Perhaps you’d like your special isle